emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 type = "featured"

 +++
-## If you're learning a language, studying won't make you fluent.
-Comprehensible input will.

-Discovering comprehensible input was nothing short of revolutionary for me when it came to learning languages.
+## The way we learn languages in school is wrong.

+Decades of research show that becoming fluent in a new language requires **comprehensible input**, not the rote memorization and drills you'll find in most textbooks.

+The good news is that learning a language via comprehensible input is far more fun and far less boring than using traditional methods.
+And better yet — learning via input works great for busy or chaotic people who can't make dedicated time to study.
+All you need to make it work is a pair of headphones and something to play audio.

+I'm a _huge_ fan of comprehensible input and it's the core of how I learn languages today.
 I would never have been able to [teach myself German to C1 level](https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/) without it.

+So of course, I talk a lot about input on this blog and on Twitter without ever fully explaining what it is.
+I wanted to finally change that.

 In this post I explain **what comprehensible input is**, its **origins in linguist Stephen Krashen's "input hypothesis,"** and **how to use comprehensible input for language learning.**